easyname889/Mellow-LLLPlus-infinite-filament-buffer/README.md

 ### How to Start the Chain
 1. Set all units to **Mode 6** (Slave Mode).
 2. Load filament into all units.
-(Blue LEDs should be Solid).
+(Blue LEDs should be Solid and filament past the feeding cog).
 3. Press **Key 2 (Feed)** once on the **First Unit** you want to start.
 4. The chain will now run infinitely.
 When a spool empties, the next unit takes over automatically.